Long Thanh International Airport: Light rail

-A light rail line connecting the airport to Thủ Thiêm, just east of Hồ Chí Minh City is proposed.
+A light rail line connecting the airport to Thủ Thiêm, eastern part of Hồ Chí Minh City and the city's new financial district is proposed.
 This line was initially planned to be at least 38 km long.
 In March 2024, it was finalised to run at a length of 37.35 km, with 20 stations.
 This includes an 11.8 km section passing through Ho Chi Minh City and a 25.55 km section through Đồng Nai Province.
-The Thủ Thiêm Station, as Thu Duc city, will serve as the starting station, and the Long Thanh International Airport Station will serve as the last station.
-It has been also planned to add a preceding station before Thu Duc city station at Bến Thành to link to the Hồ Chí Minh City Metro, in order to provide direct connectivity to the airport through the metro as well.
+The Thủ Thiêm Station, in An Khánh, Ho Chi Minh City (Thủ Đức), will serve as the starting station, and the Long Thanh International Airport Station will serve as the last station.
+The Thủ Thiêm station is also link to Ben Thanh station in Bến Thành, the city central station, by the Hồ Chí Minh City Metro Line 2, in order to provide direct connectivity to the airport through the metro as well.
 The estimated investment for the project is VNĐ 40.5 trillion (US$1.6 billion).
 It will be primarily designed for passenger transportation between the city centre and Long Thành International Airport, and will operate at a maximum speed of 80 km/h, with an operational speed of 60 km/h.
 The Ministry of Transport aims to invest in the railway project by 2025, with construction scheduled for 2025-2030.